Learning Prometheus (Prometheus Stack) Through Hands-on Practice

 ch5: Writing PromQL

-ch7: Application Monitoring Used in Practice
+ch7: Application monitoring used in practice

 Part 3.
 Prometheus Operator

-ch8: How to Use Prometheus Operator
+ch8: How to use Prometheus Operator

-ch9: Advanced Prometheus Operator Usage
+ch9: Advanced Applications of Prometheus Operator

 상세 목차는 하단 [커리큘럼]을 참고해주세요 😊